GraphmindDartmouth/DISGEN/README.md

 ```
 bash run.sh
 ```
+## Logs
+You can find the reference logs under logs/ folder

 ## Contact
 If you have any questions, suggestions, or bug reports, please contact
 ```
 zheng.huang.gr@dartmouth.edu
 ```